21kerriganlj/21kerriganlj.github.io/content/_index.md

         color: black
         image:
           # Add your image background to `assets/media/`.
-          filename: stacked-peaks.svg
+          filename: tommy_trojan.jpg
           filters:
-            brightness: 1.0
+            brightness: 0.5
           size: cover
           position: center
           parallax: false

   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Background'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I have many different answers as to why I study astronautical engineering, but to put it simply -- it is because of my belief in advancing our understanding and knowledge beyond Earth.
+There are many unique engineering problems across the fields where astronautics comes about in the defense or space industry, which is where I want to find myself at the forefront of.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of qualitative and quantitative methods in my coursework to comprehensively investigate the role of science and technology in achieving mission or system performance requirements in spacecraft design.
+The benefit of this methodology can apply to fields that reach into mechanical and aerospace engineering, which is something that I would like to emphasize as it proves my adaptability to perform in any of these respective fields.

-        Please reach out to collaborate 😃
+        At the end of the day, engineering is collective and shared across teams, so please reach out to collaborate or ask questions with the contact information above 😃

+        Ad astra.
     design:
       columns: '1'
   - block: collection